 Among the largest volume sellers is SportsMemorabilia.com, which has everything from signed items to sports cards to display cases.
 Look for items carrying authentication from PSA/DNA, Steiner, JSA, Mounted Memories or Upper Deck Authenticated.

 Amazon is one of the busiest online retailers during the holidays.
 One reason?
 You can find just about anything on the site.
 Yes, they sell books, movies and video but you can also find thousands of sports card boxes, singles, sets and other sports memorabilia items, too.
 They have a Daily Deals section with daily specials from a bunch of different merchants.
+And there’s nothing wrong with a book like this.

 Most collectors are heavy users of eBay and even though gift cards are sort of like giving each other money, if you don’t know what the person your buying for really wants, seeing one of these in a stocking is a welcome gift to anyone who collects.
 It’s certainly better than taking a wild guess.